thomas-cong/CBraMod/README.md

 ```bash
 python pretrain_main.py
 ```
+We have released a pretrained checkpoint on [Hugginface🤗](https://huggingface.co/weighting666/CBraMod).

 ## ⛵ How to Finetune
 You can finetune CBraMod on our selected downstream datasets using the following code: